Aims and Topic

 The future of higher education governance (research)

-Organized and chaired by Prof. Dr. Bernd Kleimann (DZHW)
+Organised and chaired by Prof. Dr. Bernd Kleimann (DZHW)

 The governance of higher education is subject to constant, partly even disruptive changes in national and/or cross-national political, scientific, economic, demographic and other environments.
 To keep pace with the intertwining dynamics of transformation, research on higher education governance must continually reinvent itself, too.
 The session addresses, hence, the future of higher education governance (research) from different angles: What are major developmental trends shaping and reshaping the governance in different higher education systems?
 To what extent are these developments reflected in (international comparative) research on higher education governance?
 Which major challenges for the research agenda can be identified – including methodological and data-related problems?
 And how can these obstacles be overcome?